maths-lover/neovim_config/README.md

 ## Installation

-To install neovim, we can build the neovim like following:
+To install neovim on linux, assuming we have all build dependencies we can build neovim like following:

 ```bash
 git clone https://github.com/neovim/neovim.git